Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 ---

-## Step 4: Create New Users and Passwords by Editing "local.env"
+## Step 4: Create New Users and Passwords by Editing "local.env" File

 * Open the "local.env" file in a text editor.
     * Find each comment that begins with: `# Replace this comment with a ...` and follow the commented instructions to edit the passwords, database and user names.